 Then we had our lunch at a random restaurant near Dam Square.

 The Dam Square is in the historical centre of Amsterdam.
 It was initially built to prevent flooding and to link the settlements on both sides of River Amstel.
 That’s also how Amsterdam derives its name from Amstel and Dam.
-The city grew while Dam Square remains as the important core area.
+The city grew while Dam Square remains the important core area.
 The bustling place is now home to Royal Palace, major commercial buildings and plenty of bicycles.

 The unassuming-looking Royal Palace is one of the three Palaces used by the Dutch Royals for official events and receptions.